Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       The unmodified field `identification.query` outputs a single letter code.
       Currently there is only one format - `astext` - which translates codes to meaningful text,  `Q` to `Queried`, `A` to `Answered`.
+    * #record_key# - the record's ID, prefixed with the warehouse's abbreviation, which together make a globally unique identifier.
+This is stored in the `_id` field in the Elasticsearch document.
+Note that full-precision sensitive record copies have ! suffixed to the `_id` field but this is stripped automatically for the `#record_key#` special field.
     * #sex:<format># - the value of the `occurrence.sex` field formatted as specified.
       Currently there is only one format - `mapmate` - which translates codes to values acceptable to MapMate, e.g. `female` to `f` and `mixed` to `g`.